NITUO FUNERAL SERVICES SINGAPORE

 The Hakka people believe that every person has a unique and divine spirit that must be respected.
 The funeral focuses on this belief by acknowledging the person’s life and celebrating their passing.
 Funeral services are usually held in the person’s home with all of their loved ones in attendance.

-Cantonese funerals are typically held in a funeral parlor or in a crematorium.
-The arrangements are done by the family and may include hiring a Cantonese priest or monk to perform the service.
+Cantonese funerals are similarly, held at the deceased’s residence.
+The arrangements are done by the family and may include hiring a Taoist priest or monk to perform the service.

 A Cantonese funeral service typically lasts for three days and includes rituals such as the chanting of scriptures and ancestor worship.